 Matcha is unique to Japan, so green tea powder isn’t the same.
 Plus, it’s likely missing that bright vibrant green color.
 I don’t recommend substituting green tea powder in this recipe as the taste will be flat and the color will be off.

 I hope this gives you a base level start to baking with matcha.
 At the end of the day, use whatever matcha brand you trust and love!
-If you are looking for suggestions MyEncha or Due Ceremony are two of my favorite brands.

 How To Make Matcha Black Sesame Sticky Buns: